adsac/dev-center-template-fullfilment-app/README.md

 ![app dashboard](docs/assets/images/app-dashbaord.png)
   Pre-integrated with [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Dashboard SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard/introduction)
 * Including SSR support
   * Server components are not yet supported by Wix Design System, but SSR is supported.
 * Provides a simple dashboard page with navigations to relevant pages and a simple example of a shipping delivery form
+* Integrates with [Wix Data API](https://dev.wix.com/docs/sdk/api-reference/data/items/query-data-items) to query last orders and present last 3 orders in the dashboard

-* **Note**: This example dashboard implementation does not include the actual persistence of the model to an actual DB
+**Note**: This example dashboard implementation does not include the actual persistence of the model to an actual DB

-#### Entry point
+#### Development Entry point
 1. [`dashboard/page.tsx`](./src/app/dashboard/page.tsx)
    * The page uses the sample app model implementation in [`app-data.model.ts`](./src/app/types/app-data.model.ts).
 It provides an array of shipping delivery methods, which can be extended to your needs
    * The dashboard page uses both the client side SDK implementation [`wix-sdk.client.ts`](./src/app/utils/wix-sdk.client.ts) and server side - [`wix-sdk.ssr.ts`](./src/app/utils/wix-sdk.ssr.ts) for SSR support.